SANDESHHAGAVNE/AtliQ-Mart-Supply-Chain-Analytics-SQL-Project/README.md

 # 🎯 Target vs Actual Performance

-### 1️⃣7️⃣ Show the customers who exceeded their on-time delivery target
+### 1️⃣7️⃣ Show the customers who exceeded their "ontime_target %" based on their actual delivery performance

 ```sql
 WITH cte AS (